MalikaJohnson/Unanimity/README.md

 ### Libraries and Dependencies

-> Use this section to list all supporting libraries and dependencies, and their role in the project.
-Below is an example - this needs to be replaced!
+> This section lists all supporting libraries and dependencies, as well as their role in the project.

 |     Library      | Description                                                                                                         |
 | :--------------: | :------------------------------------------------------------------------------------------------------------------ |